zhongfu/tp/docs/UserGuide.md

 ## FAQ

-**Q**: I'm using Mac and I can't double-click on the `peoplesoft.jar` file to open it.
+**Q**: I'm using macOS and I can't double-click on the `peoplesoft.jar` file to open it.
 What should I do?

 **A**: Follow the steps stated [here](https://github.com/nus-cs2103-AY2122S1/forum/issues/353) to open your `jar` file.